aspose-barcode/Aspose.BarCode-Documentation/phpjava/product-overview/_index.md

 ---

-***Aspose.BarCode for PHP via Java*** is a robust and reliable barcode generation and recognition component written using PHP and JavaBridge.
-It allows developers to quickly and easily add barcode generation and recognition functionality to Java applications.
+***Aspose.BarCode for PHP via Java*** is a robust and reliable barcode generation and recognition component developed using PHP, Java and Apache Thrift.

-This article presents ***Aspose.BarCode for PHP via Java*** and its main features, including some important technical details.
-You can get information about its functionality, input and output image formats, important classes, and supported platforms.
+It allows developers to quickly and easily add barcode generation and recognition functionality to PHP applications.

 ## **Product Description**
 ***Aspose.BarCode for PHP via Java*** has many characteristics that make it a flexible and easy-to-use tool.
 It is a fully functional library that provides both generation and reading functionality.
-Generated barcodes can be saved in five high-quality raster image formats and two vector ones.
-The other advantage is that the library facilitates decoding even low-quality or damaged barcode images.
+The library facilitates decoding even low-quality or damaged barcode images.
 Therefore, it enables high recognition efficiency for most of the supported barcode types.
-There are no printing limitations for barcodes generated through the Aspose.BarCode library.
-Developers can utilize any type of printers.
-The quality of printed barcode images will depend only on the resolution of a printer.

 The barcode library provides fully featured demos and working examples written in Java to provide developers with a better understanding of our product.
 Using these demos, developers can quickly test functionality provided by Aspose.BarCode.